Conrad Glass: Career

 After completing his schooling, Glass worked at the island's fish factory for eight years.
 In 1985, having decided that future prospects in the fishing industry were dismal, Glass gained employment with the island's government in its supermarket warehouse.
 After a year working in the warehouse, Glass left Tristan with his family for Saint Helena, where he trained with the Saint Helena Police Service.

 One year later, Glass returned to his island home and started working as a storekeeper and tool clerk.
 Concurrent to that employment, Glass began to work part-time for the police service.
 Upon the retirement of Albert Glass, he assumed command of the police department on Tristan da Cunha.
 In 1992, Glass went to Britain for training with the Hertfordshire Constabulary.
 Upon his return to Tristan, he was promoted to the rank of sergeant.
 He was promoted again in 1998, to inspector.

 Glass became the first Tristanian to write a book on island life, its history and legends, when Rockhopper Copper was published in 2005.
 In 2007, Glass stood in elections for the position of Chief Islander in the Tristan da Cunha Island Council; which he won, serving three years until 2010.
 In June 2010, Glass became a Member of the Order of the British Empire in honour of his years of dedicated service to the Tristanian community.

 Glass continued as the island's only police officer.
 In 2010, he told The Guardian that in his then-22 years of service on the almost crime-free island, he had not had to use its sole holding cell since he took on the job.
 Glass also said that as his retirement approaches, no one has appeared to want to take over his position.
 Two special constables show no interest in doing so.
 As of 2021, he is still the island's only police officer.

 Family

 Glass’ father Noel Edwin (Spike) Glass was born on 7 December 1928.
 He was the eldest of five children born to George Allen Glass.
-He passed away at the Camogli Hospital on 27 May 2015.
+He died at the Camogli Hospital on 27 May 2015.